Spunc/MinimalDepInj/README.md

 ### Recomandation

 Use MinimalDepInj together with [JSONlab](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?jsonlab).
 You can then create configuration templates for object building as simple text files in the *.json*-format.
-This allows you to examine configuration templates at a glance or to easily edit files in order change object properties.
+This allows you to examine configuration templates at a glance or to easily edit files in order to change object properties.

 A *.json* configuration file might look as follows: